Going-to-the-Sun

 Our route from Glacier to Spokane

-We saw numerous instances of Blackfeet prayer flags tied around the aspen trees along the road outside the park
+We saw many Blackfeet prayer flags tied around the aspen trees along the road outside the park

 View of Two Medicine Lake (I think) as we drove around the park